renatoathaydes/structured_async/README.md

 ...
 ```

-The program never ends, because Dart's `Future`s that are not _await_'ed for don't stop after their
+The program never ends because Dart's `Future`s that are not _await_'ed for don't stop after their
 _parent `Future` completes.

 However, running `cancellableFutureStopsWhenItReturns`, you should see: